Explore our AI courses, practical training for non-technical teamsExplore courses Explore AI courses

 Why prompt engineering did not die in 2026

-Pattern 1: Role, Task, Format (RTF), the fast 80% solution
+Pattern 1: Role, Task, Format (RTF), the fastest way to improve output quality

 Example RTF prompt you can use this week: